Spital Clinic Icon Logo - Private GP in City of London.

 What are Fibroids?

 Fibroids, also known as leiomyomas or myomas, are non-cancerous growths that develop within the muscular tissue of the uterus.
 They can vary in size, ranging from small, pea-sized masses to larger tumours that can distort the shape of the uterus.
-Fibroids are extremely common, with up to 80% of women developing them by the age of 50.

 The exact cause of fibroids is unknown, but they are thought to be influenced by hormonal factors, particularly oestrogen and progesterone.
 Fibroids tend to grow during a woman's reproductive years and often shrink after menopause when hormone levels decline.
 While fibroids are not typically dangerous, they can cause a range of symptoms that can impact a woman's quality of life.